 The Judge, Elders and Respected Persons, the accused, the legal practitioner for the accused, Prosecutor, Koori Court Officer, Corrections Officer and the family/support of the accused sit around a table.
 All participants are introduced and explain their role.
 The participants discuss the offending behaviour.

 Formal sentence.
 The usual sentencing procedures are followed.
 The procedure is formal with the Judge sitting alone at the bench to deliver the sentence.
 This process reinforces to the accused and other participants that the Judge is the ultimate decision-maker.
 Sentencing can often occur on another day, depending on the complexities of the case.

-The accused must be Aboriginal to come before the County Koori Court.
+The accused must be an Aboriginal or Torres Strait Islander person to come before the County Koori Court.

 County Koori Court Coordinator